filethis/developer-docs/docs/front-end/ft-connect-minimal-site.md

 ## The Next Step

-You've now brought up the minimal app on your development box and have installed a number of development tools there, you're ready to move on to embedded the component and starting to work on your back-end integration with FileThis.
+Now that you've brought up the minimal app on your development box, and have installed a number of development tools there, you're ready to move on to embedding the component into your website and starting to work on your back-end integration with FileThis.
 Please contact us on our Slack channel for further guidance.